slothbear/chosen-modality/readme.md

 <b>Chosen</b> provides a drop-in replacement for the <p>select</p> field.
 A list of IDs selected is passed back to the controller.

 With koenpunt/chosen, the user may type any number of new values into the field.
 The list passed to the controller contains IDs for existing values, and strings for newly-entered options:
-  [47, "Sleep Therapy", 22, "Hot Yoga"]
+  ["47", "Sleep Therapy", "22", "Hot Yoga"]

 The demo app deals with this mixed list by preprocessing the list at the start of the #create and #update controller actions.

-Strings are moved to a separate field (new_modalities), IDs are left in the list.
+Strings are moved to a separate field (new\_modalities), IDs are left in the list.
+After ApplicationController#isolate\_new\_modalities:

+practitioner\_modality\_ids:
+  ["47", "22"]

+new\_modalities:
+  ["Sleep Therapy", "Hot Yoga"]

-When submitted, a before_save filter creates new choices for any items listed in the new_modalities text field.
+When submitted, a before\_save filter creates new choices for any items listed in the new_modalities text field.

 CodeMap of the pieces that make up the <b>New Chosen Method</b>:
 * model w/before_save:
+<a href="chosen-modality/blob/master/app/models/practitioner.rb">model</a>
-<a href="chosen-modality/blob/master/app/models/practitioner.rb">model</a>with before_save
+with before_save

 * model2:  https://github.com/slothbear/chosen-modality/blob/master/app/models/practitioner.rb
 * controller/create: https://github.com/slothbear/chosen-modality/blob/master/app/controllers/practitioners_controller.rb#L42